 Staying in the Swiss Alps

-Visitors also benefit from a country that runs like clockwork: public transport is heavily subsidised and organised on the basis that you and your luggage (including skis), can get from pretty much from anywhere to anywhere in comfort regardless of the weather and at times that are likely to be useful, with stress-free connections.
+Winter holidaymakers also benefit from a country that runs like clockwork: public transport is heavily subsidised and organised on the basis that you and your luggage (including skis), can get from pretty much from anywhere to anywhere in comfort regardless of the weather and at times that are likely to be useful, with stress-free connections.

 Fortunately the most infamous restrictions imposed on Swiss city-dwellers (never mind not washing your car on a Sunday, how about not flushing the toilet in your apartment after 10pm?) don’t apply to Swiss ski resorts.
 But the spirit behind them is there and it means that whilst you can find lively apres-ski bars and nightclubs in most Swiss ski resorts if you want them, very rarely will you be kept awake by one if you are in your hotel room trying to get to sleep.
 It just would not be allowed.